Updated: March 24th, 2026

 Discover How Stage Ready Financial Planning Helps You Retire with Confidence

-At Stage Ready Financial Planning, we specialize in helping clients in Dayton & Southwest, Ohio make informed decisions about their 401(k) withdrawals.
-We’ll guide you through tax planning, RMDs, and more to ensure you retire with confidence.
-Contact us today to learn how we can help!
+Stage Ready Financial Planning specializes in helping clients in Dayton & Southwest, Ohio make informed decisions about their 401(k) withdrawals in retirement.
+We’ll guide you through annual tax planning, navigating RMDs, and more to ensure you retire with a steady and tax efficient monthly paycheck.
+Schedule your intro call today!

 How much do you pay in taxes for a 401(k) withdrawal?

-The amount you will owe in taxes depends on your federal and state tax bracket.
-Your 401(k) withdrawals may be subject to federal income tax and potentially state income tax depending on where you live.
+The amount you’ll owe in taxes depends on your federal and state tax bracket.
+Your 401(k) withdrawals will be subject to federal income tax and potentially state income tax depending on where you live.
+In many cases you’ll have to withhold at least 20% in federal taxes due to your 401(k) plan rules.
+To avoid this, you could consider rolling your 401(k) into a Traditional IRA for increased flexibility.

 How do I avoid a 20% tax on 401(k) withdrawal?